 Greetings, and welcome to my creative outlet!

-Well, it's way past time, but after a decade or so of saying almost nothing, I've finally updated this profile!
 I use this page to only talk about fanfic, what everyone came to this site for in the first place, and not my personal life outside of it.
 But if you’re impatient to get to the actual stories I’ve written and not interested in the links to fanart and even fanfic that other people have done based on my work, just click on that ‘Hide Bio’ button; I’ll understand.

 I'm still a fan of several different shows, but the two I love most are animated series that were marketed to kids but had enough complex issues and character growth to make them entertaining for adults too: Gargoyles, and Avatar: The Last Airbender.
 Some folks may think it's curious that I take Gargoyles, a Disney cartoon show, so seriously, but it was the concepts behind it--a myth brought to life in modern times, and another sentient race living among us, struggling to survive--that grabbed me by the brainstem and started breeding plot bunnies.
 I wrote Gargoyles stories almost exclusively for ten years straight, then got hooked on ATLA’s unique concepts and started being attacked by entire swarms of element-bending plot bunnies that quickly began outbreeding the winged ones.